 Question #5: Does killing a cockroach attract more into your home?

-Roaches have a reputation of being omnivorous scavengers who can eat almost anything.
+Cockroaches have a reputation for being omnivorous scavengers who can eat almost anything.
 They are most likely to consume every available food they can find and even if it is their own dead species.

 How to Effectively Exterminate Cockroaches During Winter?

-The most obvious solution to successfully keep the roaches at a distance is to have reliable professional help.
+The most obvious solution to successfully keeping the cockroaches at a distance is to have reliable professional help.
 But picking any random Pest Control company won’t suffice because, despite their offers, only a few can effectively provide excellent service with guaranteed high-quality workmanship.

-But following these simple approaches would come in as a great pest management to prevent winter infestation:
+But following these simple approaches would come in as great pest management to prevent winter infestation:

 - Store all food in tight-sealed containers.
-Don’t leave leftover food overnight and that also includes pet food because they can attract pests too.
-Make it habit to clean spills or food crumbs right away because even the tiniest bit will attract the roaches quickly.
+Don’t leave leftover food overnight and that also includes pet food because it can attract pests too.
+Make it a habit to clean spills or food crumbs right away because even the tiniest bit will attract the roaches quickly.